You can tell by the title of the article that cortisol blockers may actually not be as effective as you would hope…

 Adrenal Glandulars Balance Cortisol & Increase Energy

-Directly help to increase energy, concentration and treat adrenal fatigue.
+Directly help to increase energy, and concentration and treat adrenal fatigue.

 Can be combined with adrenal adaptogens for increased benefit.

-May also help with other condition such as hypothyroidism or thyroid disease.
+May also help with other conditions such as hypothyroidism or thyroid disease.

 Help provide your body with nutrients to improve cortisol and adrenal function.